water-vapor/ARC-AGI-2/readme.md

 # Abstraction and Reasoning Corpus for Artificial General Intelligence (ARC-AGI-2)

-This repository contains the ARC-AGI-2 task data (ARC-AGI-1 can be found [here]()).
+This repository contains the ARC-AGI-2 task data (ARC-AGI-1 can be found [here](https://github.com/fchollet/arc-agi)).

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*

 A foundational description of the dataset, its goals, and its underlying logic, can be found in: [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547) and the [ARC-AGI-2 Presentation](https://docs.google.com/presentation/d/1hQrGh5YI6MK3PalQYSQs4CQERrYBQZue8PBLjjHIMgI/edit?usp=sharing)

+## Dataset composition

+ARC-AGI-2 contains 1,000 training tasks and 120 public evaluation tasks.

+The training tasks are intended to demonstrate the task format and the Core Knowledge priors used by ARC-AGI.
+They can be used for training AI models.
+The public evaluation tasks are intended for testing AI models that have never seen these tasks before.
+Average human performance on these tasks in our test sample was 60%.

+ARC-AGI-2 also features two private test sets not included in the repo:

+- A semi-private set intended for testing remotely-hosted commercial models with low leakage probability.
+It is calibrated to be the same human-facing difficulty as the public evaluation set.
+- A fully-private set intended for testing self-contained models during the ARC Prize competition, with near-zeo leakage probability.
+It is also calibrated to be the same difficulty.

+This multi-tiered structure allows for both open research and a secure, high-stakes competition.

+## Task success criterion

-As a reminder, a test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
+A test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
 For each test input, the test-taker is allowed 2 trials (this holds for all test-takers, either humans or AI).

 ## Task file format